j-pfennig/weewx2hass/README.md

         wget raw.githubusercontent.com/j-pfennig/weewx2hass/refs/heads/main/weewx2hass-temp-only

 This script uses an embedded version of 'mini-bash-lib'.
-This is not relevant for using it, but for the curious:
+It is not relevant to know about details for using it, but for the curious:

         https://github.com/j-pfennig/mini-bash-lib